List of Major League Baseball retired numbers: Alternative methods of recognition

 The Miami Marlins had previously retired #5 in honor of their first team president, the late Carl Barger, but returned it to use entering the 2012 season when they relocated to the venue now known as LoanDepot Park.
-As of 2023, they are the only franchise with no retired numbers (aside from Jackie Robinson's).
+As of 2024, they are the only franchise with no retired numbers (aside from Jackie Robinson's).

+In August 2024, the Minnesota Twins retired the letter W as a tribute to their origin as the Washington Senators during the 100-year anniversary of the Senators' World Series-winning team.